Heat pump vs furnace? How to choose the best heating system for your home

 Scenario 2: Going from electric to electric

-If your home is heated with baseboards or an electric furnace (also known as resistance heating), upgrading to a high-efficiency heat pump is a great option for lowering your long-term energy costs.
-Because of the way they transfer heat from one area to another, heat pumps are very energy efficient and can achieve efficiencies of more than 100 per cent in ideal conditions.
-In our example above, upgrading from an old electric system to a heat pump would save an estimated 50 per cent per year or more in energy costs.
+If your home is heated with baseboards or an electric furnace (also known as resistance heating), upgrading to a high-efficiency heat pump is a great option to help lower your long-term energy costs.
+Because of the way they transfer heat from one area to another, heat pumps are energy efficient and can achieve efficiencies of more than 100 per cent in ideal conditions.
+In our example above, upgrading from an old electric system to a heat pump would save an estimated 50 per cent per year or more in energy costs.13

 Another benefit with a heat pump is its capacity to act as a cooling unit, as well as heating.
 While this can be great on hot summer days, it also means your energy use could actually increase over the summer months so be sure to consider this in your budget.